simp/simp-doc/docs/changelogs/latest.rst

 pupmod-simp-iptables
 ^^^^^^^^^^^^^^^^^^^^

+* Fixed a bug in which the :program:`iptables` services and rules were not managed when :code:`iptables::use_firewalld` was set to :code:`true` on an EL6 system.

+* Fixed an ordering issue with setting :code:`xt_recent` parameters that could occur on OEL7 nodes.
+However, there are other issues with :code:`xt_recent` on OEL that may prevent this module from working on OEL in some circumstances.

 * Fixed a bug in which the module did not check for :program:`firewalld` availability when :code:`iptables::use_firewalld` was set to :code:`true`.